Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Introduction

-In this article, we are going to study Kummer surfaces associated to the Jacobians of curves of genus two.
-In this case, we can always find explicit equations for the Kummer surface as a singular quartic surface in $\mathbb{P}^3$.
-If the characteristic of the field of definition is not two, this quartic has sixteen nodes \nobreak corresponding to the $2$-torsion points.
-It is well-known that there is an explicit model of the desingularisation of this quartic as the intersection of three quadrics in $\mathbb{P}^5$, and this has connections with the computation of explicit equations of the Jacobian variety as the intersection of $72$ quadrics \nobreak inside of $\mathbb{P}^{15}$ (Section \ref{sectionsp}).
-For an exposition of this theory, we refer to the book of Cassels and Flynn \cite{Cassels1996Prolegomena2}.\\
+In this article, we study the geometry of Kummer surfaces associated with Jacobians of genus two curves.
+In this setting, one can always obtain explicit equations for the Kummer surface, realised as a singular quartic surface in~$\mathbb{P}^3$.
+If the characteristic of the field of definition is not two, the associated quartic model has sixteen nodes corresponding to the $2$-torsion points \cite{Cassels1996Prolegomena2}.
+An explicit model of the desingularisation is known: it arises as the intersection of three quadrics in $\mathbb P^5$, and this model has connections with the computation of explicit equations of the Jacobian variety as the intersection of $72$ quadrics inside $\mathbb{P}^{15}$ (Section \ref{sectionsp}).\\

+Outside the realm of geometry, one motivation to study Kummer surfaces comes from cryptography.
+In addition to elliptic curve cryptography, there has been a recent interest in studying cryptographic protocols that involve abelian varieties of higher dimension, for instance, in isogeny-based protocols like the Supersingular Isogeny Diffie-Hellman (SIDH) \cite{Clingher2025KummerFunctions, Costello2018ComputingSurfaces}.
+However, many of these protocols do not work in characteristic two, as in that case, Kummer surfaces behave quite differently \cite{Katsura1978On2}.
+This is because in characteristic two the $2$-torsion of the abelian surface is a subgroup of $(\Z/2\Z)^2$, and its associated Kummer surface therefore has fewer singular points, but of higher complexity (Section \ref{char2}).\\
-The theory becomes more complicated in the case where the characteristic of the field of definition is two.
-Then, the $2$-torsion of the abelian surface is a subgroup of $(\Z/2\Z)^2$, and its associated Kummer surface therefore has fewer singular points, but of higher complexity (Section \ref{char2}).
-As in the characteristic zero case, there is a way to construct an explicit model for the Kummer surface associated to the Jacobian of a genus two curve as a quartic in $\mathbb{P}^3$.
-However, following this construction does not generate a smooth model of the desingularisation of this quartic as the intersection of three quadrics in $\mathbb{P}^5$.\\

-In principle, this could suggest that over a field of characteristic two, Jacobians of genus two curves and Kummer surfaces behave completely differently compared to how they behave over a field of any other characteristic.
-The main purpose of this article is to show that, while there are some differences, much of the already proven theory can be adapted to work over fields of characteristic two.
+As in the characteristic zero case, there is a way to construct an explicit model for the Kummer surface associated to the Jacobian of a genus two curve as a quartic in $\mathbb{P}^3$ \cite{Muller2010ExplicitCharacteristic}.
+However, following this construction does not generate a smooth model of the desingularisation of this quartic as the intersection of three quadrics in $\mathbb{P}^5$.
+In principle, this could suggest that over a field of characteristic two, Jacobians of genus two curves and Kummer surfaces behave completely differently compared to how they behave over a field of any other characteristic.\\

+Our main result demonstrates that, despite these differences, the classical constructions can be adapted to work in characteristic two.